Undaria

 • Appearance: Brown, green, and yellow with a crinkly texture and a distinctive midrib running through the frond.

-• Distinctive features: Undaria attaches to surfaces via a holdfast and has a sporophyll (a ruffled looking reproductive structure which produces spores) found at the base of the stipe.
+• Distinctive features: Undaria attaches to surfaces via a root-like feature and has a ruffled-looking reproductive structure that produces spores found at the base of the stem.

 • Similar species: Looks similar to native kelp Ecklonia radiata but has a more prominent midrib and distinctive sporophyll.